BuildEmpire/apartment/README.md

 schemas available and NOT to public.

 Important: The public database will not contain any of the apartment migrations.
-If you want the public schema to contain similar migrations to your apartments simple create a standard migration matching your apartments migrations.
+If you want the public schema to contain similar migrations to your apartments simply create a standard migration matching your apartment's migrations.

 Deleting an Apartment
 ---------------------